Nasrinabharian/Assist_me_SE/README.md

 4. OLAP services on collected data.

 only number 1 and 3 will be implemented for now.
-collaborators: Elnaz Rahmati, Farida Farpour, Nasrin Abharian.
+collaborators: Nasrin Abharian, Elnaz Rahmati, Farida Farpour.